 In Utah, banks vary in terms of offerings, so it’s a good idea to examine your options and select the best plan for you.
-Once you choose your bank, bring in your EIN, articles of organization, and other legal documents and open your new account.
+Once you choose your bank, bring in your EIN, Certificate of Organization, and other legal documents and open your new account.

 Getting Small Business Insurance